katajakasa/aetherguild2/docs/protocol/AUTH.md

 If registration fails, a specific error is returned.
 Field requirements:
 * Nickname must not be reserved, and must be 2-32 characters long.
 * New password must be 8 characters long.
 No upper limit.
-* Old password must match the users current password
+* Old password must match the users current password.

+Nickname

 To run this command, user must have a valid session (be logged in).